-The duty of loyalty requires that a director act in a manner he reasonably believes to be in the best interests reasonably believes to be in the best interests of the corporation.
+The duty of loyalty requires that a director act in a manner he reasonably believes to be in the best interest of the corporation.
 He must not use his corporate position for personal gain or advantage.
-This duty prohibits self-dealing by a director and mandates that the best interest of the corporation and its shareholders take precedence over any interest possessed by a director, officer or controlling shareholder and not shared by the shareholders generally.
-In general, actions of a director are presumed to have been made on an informed basis, in good faith and in the honest belief that the action taken was in the best interests of the corporation.
-However, this presumption may be rebutted by evidence of a breach of one of the fiduciary duties.
+This duty prohibits in principle self-dealing by a director and mandates that the best interest of the corporation take precedence over any interest possessed by a director or officer.